briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

-    3. _(3)_ There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of [Section 331.05][CF Section 331.05], considering the speed of the slower vehicle.
+    3. _(3)_ There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of [Section 331.05][CFCO 331.05], considering the speed of the slower vehicle.

 3. _(c)_ Except as otherwise provided in this subsection, whoever violates this